NetworkBlockDevice/nbd/doc/proto.md

     extensions until the client negotiates structured replies; and a client MUST NOT make use of those extensions without first enabling the `NBD_OPT_STRUCTURED_REPLY` extension.

+    If the client requests `NBD_OPT_STARTTLS` after this option, it MUST renegotiate structured replies and any other dependent extensions that it desires to use.

 * `NBD_OPT_LIST_META_CONTEXT` (9)